 I love flying, but I hate travelling by air.
 The entire process becomes more unpleasant every year.

-5 things we marketers can learn from my experience with Qatar Airways
+5 things marketers can learn from Emirates

 - They were totally transparent throughout the booking process about the costs and what I got in return.
 (Many airlines exclude taxes from the prices they quote online – these only hit you later in the process.
 Are you using obscurity to get a new customer hooked only to hit them with more costs later?)